 This may differ slightly per practitioner but in general:

-- an informed consent (the risks and benefits of acupuncture)
+- an informed consent (the benefits and potential risks of acupuncture)

 - a HIPAA form (a US federal law that governs the privacy of your information)